FAIRFIELD, Ohio - For nine months frustration, anger and grief have been building for Chelsea Johnson's family.

 Phil Johnson said he won't give up without a fight to find answers.

 "I'm going to keep complaining," he said.
 "If the attorney general doesn't call back, I'm going to bug the governor's office."

 In addition to Johnson's case, Fairfield police said they are working on two other murder cases.
-Police found Joseph Oakley, 19, murdered by the same creek Chelsea Johnson was found murdered by in August, and Damien Taylor, 29, was found dead in his Fairfield home in March.
+Police found Joseph Oakley, 19, murdered near the same creek where Chelsea Johnson was found in August.
+Damien Taylor, 29, was found dead in his Fairfield home in March.